-The MBTA established its initial set of performance targets for CY 2020 and chose to maintain these targets for CY 2021.
+The MBTA established performance targets for CY 2022 and chose to change these targets for CY 2023.
 These targets are shown in Table 3.
 When setting targets, the MBTA varied its approach by measure:

-- Fatalities and Fatality Rates: The MBTA notes that fatality rates vary across modes due to the distinct operating environments and the inherent safety risk exposure associated with each mode.18 The MBTA is committed to reducing the number of fatalities across its system to zero and continues to invest in proactive solutions to achieve this goal.19 - Injuries and Injury Rates: The MBTA developed its targets for these two injury measures by assuming a five percent decrease in the injury rate from the CYs 2017-19 average for each mode.

-- Safety Events and Safety Event Rates: The MBTA established targets for these two measures by assuming a five percent decrease in the safety event rate from the CYs 2017-19 average.
+- Fatalities and Fatality Rates: The MBTA notes that fatality rates vary across modes due to the distinct operating environments and the inherent safety risk exposure associated with each mode.18 The MBTA is committed to reducing the number of fatalities across its system to zero and continues to invest in proactive solutions to achieve this goal.19 - Injuries and Injury Rates: The MBTA developed its targets for CY 2023 for these two injury measures by assuming a two percent decrease in the injury rate per vehicle-miles traveled from the CYs 2019-21 average. - Safety Events and Safety Event Rates: The MBTA established its CY 2023 targets for these two measures by assuming a two percent decrease in the safety event rate from the CYs 2019-21 average.
 The MBTA uses both proactive and reactive safety risk management strategies to reduce the rate of safety events on its system.20 - System Reliability: As previously mentioned, transit system reliability is measured by the mean number of VRM traveled between major mechanical failures.
-For system reliability for heavy rail, light rail, and The RIDE, the MBTA aimed to improve upon 2019 performance for each mode and reach values closer to the CYs 2017-19 averages.
-For system reliability for the bus mode, the MBTA set a target value that the agency felt would be attainable based on expected changes to the fleet and resulting changes to established maintenance practices.
 Overall, the MBTA plans to introduce new vehicles into its fleets on multiple modes over the next few years.
 As these new vehicles are brought into revenue service (once initial safety conditions are met), the MBTA will continue to monitor them.
 During this additional "burn-in" period, there may be a decrease in reliability.
-With this possibility in mind, the MBTA will strive to maintain the highest level of system reliability in CY 2021.21
+With this possibility in mind, the MBTA will strive to maintain the highest level of system reliability in CY 2023.21